refinedev/refine/documentation/docs/guides-concepts/faq/index.md

 When working without a network connection, `@tanstack/query` prevents requests from being made until a successful connection is established.
 You might feel frustrated and wonder,

-> WHY!!! can't I work with my own data?
+> Why can't I work with my own data?
 Must I use an internet connection to run this library?

 Don't worry; according to the `@tanstack/query` [documentation](https://tanstack.com/query/latest/docs/react/guides/network-mode), you can simply add the `networkMode: "always"` option to the `reactQuery` props on the `<Refine/>` component.